Sujal-2820/Real-Estate-Web-Application/README.md

 Download the Firebase configuration file (google-services.json or equivalent).
 Place the configuration file in the root of your frontend project (client).
 Follow Firebase documentation to set up authentication and storage functionalities in your frontend code.

+## How did we divde our work:

+<a href="https://github.com/Ayu1C">Ayushi</a> handeled the Frontend and laid out the User Interface maintaining the responsiveness of the interface.
+<a href="https://github.com/ayushharode">Ayush</a> took over the component integration and implemented the overall logic and dataflow within the project.
+<a href="https://github.com/Sujal-2820">Sujal</a> handeled the Backend and integrated Firebase for Image Processing and Authentication

 ## Contributing
 We welcome contributions to this project!
 Please refer to the **<code><a href="https://github.com/Sujal-2820/Real-Estate-Web-Application/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a></code>** file for guidelines on how to contribute.